 If a project developer wishes to apply for a second crediting period, the project must meet the eligibility requirements of the most current version of this protocol, including any updates to the Legal Requirement Test.

-The Reserve's analysis of manure management practices in the Dominican Republic found no national, provincial, or municipal regulation that requires cattle owners to invest in a manure biogas control system.
-The Reserve did not find any laws requiring cattle operators to install a biogas control system.
+The Reserve's analysis of manure management practices in Argentina found no national, provincial, or municipal regulation that requires the investment in a manure biogas control system.